AG7GN/networking/hamwan-arden-home-README.md

 ### Configure the HamWAN router

 Only 2 additional commands are needed in the HamWAN router.
-These commands tell the HamWAN router about the IP address subnets that we're using on our home network and our AREDN router's WAN.
+These commands tell the HamWAN router about the IP address subnets that we're using on our home network and our AREDN router's WAN and that those subnets are reachable via the ER-X's `eth4` port, which has IP address `192.168.88.2`.

 1. SSH to your HamWAN router and enter these commands:

-		ip route
+		/ip route
 		add distance=1 dst-address=192.168.73.0/24 gateway=192.168.88.2
 		add distance=1 dst-address=192.168.77.0/24 gateway=192.168.88.2
 		.. .. quit